-The disease classification is hierarchical, with 20 summary disease chapters that are divided into a large number of more specific disease groupings (represented by 3-character codes).
+The disease classification is hierarchical, with 20 summary disease chapters that are divided into many more specific disease groupings (represented by 3-character codes).
 Most of the 3-character disease groupings can be divided into an even larger number of very specific disease categories represented by 4-character and 5-character codes.